 Lesser-Known Fun facts about France

 The most interesting facts on this list will challenge your idea of who and what France is.
 Other facts on this are just that, trivia, nevertheless interesting.
-And some facts explain the origins of French culture, which in some cases has faded into history, almost forgotten.
+And some French facts explain the origins of French culture, which in some cases are almost forgotten.

 I suggest you start with number one below or use the table of contents and jump to a section.